Areas on the space of smooth probability density functions on $S^2$: Introduction

 \section{Introduction}

-Since Otto \cite{Otto-2001} introduced a Riemannian structure on the \ec{L^2}-Wasserstein space, plenty of geometric questions have been formulated.
-A rigorous description of this Riemannian structure was explained by Lott \cite{Lott-2008}, where he also showed that if a $M$ is symplectic or it admits a Poisson structure, then its smooth Wasserstein space \ec{P^{\infty}(M)} admits a Poisson structure, with an associated symplectic foliation.
+Since Otto \cite{Otto-2001} introduced a Riemannian structure on the \ec{L^2}--Wasserstein space, plenty of geometric questions have been formulated.
+A rigorous description of this Riemannian structure was explained by Lott \cite{Lott-2008}, where he also showed that if a manifold $M$ is symplectic or admits a Poisson structure, then its smooth Wasserstein space \ec{P^{\infty}(M)} admits a Poisson bracket, with an associated symplectic foliation.
 In a related direction, Khesin and Lee study applications of Poisson brackets on density manifolds to geostrophic equations \cite{Khesin-2008}.
-These works were preceded by ideas of Weinstein \cite{Wein-83}, and Marsden-Weinstein \cite{Marsd-Wein-82}.
-More details on the symplectic and Poisson structures on Wasserstein spaces may be found in the monograph by Gangbo-Kim-Tomasso \cite{Gangbo-2011} and in the book by Khesin-Wendt \cite[Appendix 5]{Khesin-book}.
+These works were preceded by ideas of Weinstein \cite{Wein-83}, and Marsden--Weinstein \cite{Marsd-Wein-82}.
+More details on the symplectic and Poisson structures on Wasserstein spaces may be found in the monograph by Gangbo--Kim--Tomasso \cite{Gangbo-2011} and in the book by Khesin--Wendt \cite[Appendix 5]{Khesin-book}.
 One motivation comes from applications to geometric hydrodynamics, known already to Arnold \cite{Arnold}.
-Furthermore, Khesin-Misiolek-Modin discovered profound connections with K\"ahler geometry \cite{Khesin-2018}.
+Furthermore, Khesin--Misiolek--Modin discovered profound connections with K\"ahler geometry \cite{Khesin-2018}.

 The development of computational aspects of geometric structures on Wasserstein geometry is a very active area.
 For example, applications to image analysis and signal processing have been extensively developed \cite{CompInfoGeom-book}.
 An example also includes approximations of Wasserstein geodesics by cubic splines \cite{Benamou-2019}.
 Furthermore, an algorithm that produces samples with respect to a Hamiltonian flow and a volume form coming from a symplectic form is available \cite{Barp}.
-Recently, in collaboration with M.A.
-Evangelista, we have explored the symbolic \cite{EPS1} and numerical \cite{EPS2} computational aspects of Poisson geometry.
+Recently, in collaboration with M. A. Evangelista--Alvarado, we have explored the symbolic \cite{EPS1} and numerical \cite{EPS2} computational aspects of Poisson geometry.